backdrop-contrib/views_bootstrap/README.md

 Usage
 -----

-If you use a Bootstrap 3-based theme, this module will work "out of the box"; enable it and start creating your Views.
-If you do not use a Bootstrap 3-based theme, then you can configure the Views Bootstrap module to load the Bootstrap library from a CDN at `/admin/config/user-interface/views_bootstrap`.
-You can choose from several different versions.
-In general, the latest (3.4.1) is a good choice, but older versions are supported for compatibility reasons.
+If you use a Bootstrap 3-based theme (such as [Bootstrap Lite](https://backdropcms.org/project/bootstrap_lite)), this module will work "out of the box"; enable it and start creating your Views.
+If you do not use a Bootstrap theme at all, you can configure the Views Bootstrap module to load the Bootstrap 3 library from a CDN at `/admin/config/user-interface/views_bootstrap`.
+In general, the latest bundled version (3.4.1) is a good choice. **This module is not compatible with Bootstrap 5 themes** — see the compatibility note above.

 To use, when you create your View and select its Format, where you would once choose from "List", "Table", and so forth, now you can also choose "Bootstrap Carousel, Bootstrap Grid," and many more options.